Diary of a Lost Girl

 Diary of a Lost Girl (Tagebuch einer Verlorenen) is a 1929 German silent film directed by G. W. Pabst and starring American silent star Louise Brooks.
-It is shot in black and white, and various versions of the film range from 79 minutes to 116 minutes in length.
-This was Brooks' second and last film with Pabst, and like their prior collaboration, Pandora's Box, it is considered to be a classic by many film historians.
+The film was shot in black and white, and diverse versions of the film ranged from 79 minutes to 116 minutes in length.
+This was Brooks' second and last film with Pabst, and like their previous collaboration, Pandora's Box, many film historians consider it to be a classic.
 It is based on the controversial and bestselling 1905 novel of the same name by Margarete Böhme.
 The novel had been previously adapted by Richard Oswald as Diary of a Lost Woman.

 Plot

 Thymian Henning, the innocent, naive daughter of pharmacist Robert Henning, is puzzled when their housekeeper, Elisabeth, leaves suddenly on the day of Thymian's confirmation.
-It turns out that her father has got Elisabeth pregnant.
+It turns out that her father has made Elisabeth pregnant.
 Elisabeth's body is brought to the pharmacy later that day, an apparent suicide by drowning, upsetting Thymian.

-Thymian's father's assistant Meinert, promises to explain it all to her late that night, but instead rapes her while she is unconscious and she also becomes pregnant.
-Though Thymian refuses to name the illegitimate baby's father, the relatives find out from her diary, and decide that the best solution is for her to marry Meinert.
-When she refuses because she does not love him, they give the baby to a midwife and send her to a strict reformatory for wayward girls run by a tyrannical woman and her tall, bald assistant.
+Robert Henning's assistant, Meinert, promises to explain it all to Thymian later that night but instead rapes her while she is unconscious, and she also becomes pregnant.
+Though Thymian refuses to name the illegitimate baby's father, her relatives find out by reading her diary and decide that the best solution is for her to marry Meinert.
+When Thymian refuses because she does not love him, they give the baby to a midwife and send Thymian to a strict reformatory for wayward girls run by a tyrannical woman and her tall, bald assistant.

 Meanwhile, Thymian's friend, Count Osdorff, is cast off and left penniless by his rich uncle, also Count Osdorff, after he proves unsuccessful at every school and trade.
-Thymian begs her friend to persuade her father to take her back, but Thymian's father has married his new housekeeper, Meta, and Meta wants no rivals for Robert's affection.
+Thymian begs her friend to persuade her father to take her back, but Thymian's father has married his new housekeeper, Meta, and Meta wants no rivals for his affection.
 Rebelling against the reformatory's rigid discipline, Thymian and her friend Erika escape with Osdorff's help.
-When Thymian goes to see her baby, she is told the child has just died.
-After despondently wandering the streets, she re-unites with Erika, who is working in a small, upper-class brothel.
+When Thymian goes to see her baby, she learns the child has recently died.
+After wandering the streets despondent, she reunites with Erika who is working in a small upper-class brothel.
 With no skills, Thymian also becomes a prostitute.